Horlar-1st/Runge-Kutta-4-using-Taylor-series/README.md

 ## 🧮 Key Components

 - **Wolfram Mathematica Notebook**:
   The derivation begins in a Wolfram Mathematica with step-by-step development of the RK4 method using Taylor expansion which lead to a system of non-linear equation of order 7.
+Then, another solves the non-linear equation gotten using Newton-Raphson method for about 25 iterations to study its convergence.

 - **System of Non-linear Equations**:
   The Taylor series matching leads to a system of nonlinear equations that determine the RK4 coefficients.